MapsPeople/docs/collections/_web/v3/index.md

 Replace:

 * `MY_GOOGLE_API_KEY` with your own Google API key
+* `VERSION` with the wanted MapsIndoors version.
+See our <a href="https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/index.html">Reference Docs</a> for the latest version, and beware of the two occurrences of VERSION
 * `MY_MAPSINDOORS_API_KEY` with your MapsIndoors API key

 As always when setting up Google Maps, create a div with defined width and height.